Unlikely Ramp Agent Finds Purpose During Winter Break: 'Wildly Out Of Your Comfort Zone'

 EAGLE, Colo.
 (CBS4) – When Megan Collom’s parents told her she needed to find a job over winter break, the college sophomore decided to look nearby at the Vail Valley Jet Center.
 There was an open position as a ramp concierge.
-Megan assumed it would be your standard, concierges’ position.
+Megan assumed it would be your standard concierge position.

 “I assumed that that meant that I was just inside at a desk saying hello to people and… I was quite wrong,” she said.

-She showed up to her interview dressed in business attire and a man, soaking wet from rain, informed her, the job was a ramp agent gig, and she be mostly running around outside.
+She showed up to her interview dressed in business attire and a man, soaking wet from rain, informed her the job was a ramp agent gig, and she’d be mostly running around outside.

 “Running around, throwing bags,” she said.
 “If I knew exactly what this job entailed, I don’t think I ever would’ve applied,” she laughed, mostly joking.

-This winter, Collom has been holding her own, not only lifting heavy bags, but parking planes and, on busy days, has logged more than 20 miles on her feet.
+Collom has been holding her own this winter, not only lifting heavy bags, but parking planes and, on busy days, has logged more than 20 miles on her feet.

 “It’s intimidating sometimes.
 Especially when we have bigger aircraft coming in, and I’m trying to lift bags over my head,” she said.
 “It strikes up conversations with different customers and pilots when they notice that I’m pretty small, but I’m running around out here.”